Blosc/c-blosc2/ROADMAP.rst

 * **Improve the safety of the library:**  even if we have already made a long way in improving our safety, mainly thanks to the efforts of Nathan Moinvaziri, we take safety seriously, so this is always a work in progress.

-* **Support for lossy compression codecs:** although we already support the `trunc_prec` filter, this is only valid for floating point data; we should come with lossy codecs that are meant for any data type.
+* **Support for lossy compression codecs:** although we already support the `trunc_prec` filter, this is only valid for floating point data; we should come with lossy codecs that are meant for *any* data type.

 * **Checksums:** the frame can benefit from having a checksum per every chunk/index/metalayer.
 This will provide more safety towards frames that are damaged for whatever reason.
 Also, this would provide better feedback when trying to determine the parts of the frame that are corrupted.
 Candidates for checksums can be the xxhash32 or xxhash64, depending on the goals (to be decided).

 * **Multiple index chunks in frames:** right now, only `one chunk <https://github.com/Blosc/c-blosc2/blob/main/README_CFRAME_FORMAT.rst#chunks>`_ is allowed for indexing other chunks.
 Provided the 2GB limit for a chunksize, that means that 'only' 256 million of chunks can be stored in a frame.
-Allowing for more than one index chunk would allow to overcome this limitation.
+Allowing for more than one index chunk would overcome this limitation.

 * **More robust detection of CPU capabilities:** although currently this detection is quite sophisticated, the code responsible for that has organically grow for more than 10 years and it is time to come with a more modern and robust way of doing this. https://github.com/google/cpu_features may be a good helper for doing this refactoring.